Return to: Academic Policies and Procedures

 School of Psychology

-Final oral reviews need to be conducted at a Fielding residential event (e.g., national session, cluster, or regional meeting) with one or more Fielding faculty being present in person.
+Final oral reviews need to be conducted at a Fielding residential event (e.g., national session, professional development seminar, or regional meeting) with one or more Fielding faculty being present in person.
 A minimum of two committee members, including the chair, must attend either via video conferencing or in person.

 This policy only applies if the chair and student are in agreement to hold the FOR in this manner.
 The Chair is not required to agree to this FOR format.
 When the chair does not agree to attend virtually, then the Chair will need to be physically present at the FOR.
 Thus, such discussions should occur early in the dissertation process- especially when chair and student do not reside in the same area.

-When the FOR occurs at a cluster meeting, the faculty member would need to agree to host the event at a time convenient to the cluster.
+When the FOR occurs at a professional development seminar, the faculty member would need to agree to host the event at a time convenient to the student attendees.

 Policy Revised 9/01/2017